thefaheemkhan/30-Days-MachineLearning/README.md

 # Machine Learning 101
+## Scikit Learn
-This is the the Machine Learning series where you can find entire step by step process to become a Machine Learning Engineer.
+This is the the Machine Learning series where you can find entire step by step process to becoming a Machine Learning Engineer.
+In this series, we are going to cover sci-kit learn library end-to-end.

 Git commands to update this repo:
 1. git init